 The primitive Elk Mountain Road passes between the Selway Bitterroot Wilderness and the large Meadow Creek roadless area.
 Meadow Creek is managed much as a wilderness area, but some motorized vehicle access is allowed on some trails.
 The area is becoming controversial as different factions argue for their interest in the area.
 Many would like to see it designated wilderness.
 However, the area was excluded from designation as part of the compromise that created the massive Frank Church River of No Return Wilderness.
 Some would like to see it managed for timber and other resources as intended when it was excluded from designation.
 It is doubtful the Forest Service would enter the basin for timber purposes, but it will likely never be managed as wilderness.
 In the fall, hunters are common in the area with many four-wheelers on the road and stockmen on the trails.
 Use caution during this time and wear orange.
 A lot of wolves live in the area, so seriously consider leaving the dogs at home.

 The peak is accessed from the Magruder Corridor and the Elk Mountain Road.
 From the road’s end on the slopes of Elk Mountain, a short 1-mile hike, on well-used trails, takes you to the summit.
 The trail climbs gradually to the small saddle above Running Lake at the south end of the summit ridge.
-From this saddle it is a very short, but steep, hike up the south ridge line to the summit.
+From this saddle, it is a very short, but steep, hike up the south ridge line to the summit.
 Move slightly to the west, where the slope is still very steep, but more negotiable.
-If adverse to steep slopes, continue northwest and west for less than 0.5 mile to where the trail crosses the broad, flat west ridge of the mountain.
+If adverse to steep slopes, continue northwest and west for less than 0.5 miles to where the trail crosses the broad, flat west ridge of the mountain.
 Then, follow that to the east for a more gradual walk to the summit.

 USGS Topo: Running Lake